 Conductor losses are temperature dependent and therefore also the so-called method of installation influences the losses and hence the current-carrying capacity of the cable.
 This effect is included in standard IEC 60364-5-52 which defines correction factors according to the installation method.
 IEC 60364-5-52 describes 73 reference installation methods.
 For each method different correction factors are defined to calculate the current carrying capacity.
-Figure 3-6 shows some examples of methods of installation and Figure 3-7 the most typical thermal conditions.
+Figure 3-8 shows some examples of methods of installation and Figure 3-9 the most typical thermal conditions.

-Figure 3-6: Some examples of method of installation (IEC 60364-5-52)
+Figure 3-8: Some examples of method of installation (IEC 60364-5-52)

-Figure 3-7: Different thermal conditions
+Figure 3-9: Different thermal conditions

-The correction factors in IEC 60364-5-52 related to the method of installation have an impact on the selection of the cross section of a cable.
-When calculating the losses in a circuit, the cross section is incorporated in the resistance factor of the cable (see formula 3.2 and 3.5).
+The correction factors in IEC 60364-5-52 related to the method of installation have an impact on the selection of the cross section of a cable (fixed current carrying capacity), or on the current carrying capacity (fixed cross section).
+The cross section and the current carrying capacity are incorporated in the formulas calculating the losses in a circuit(see formula 3.2 and 3.5).